henryheyhey92/FlatRespository/readme.md

 User stories | Acceptance Criteria
 -------------|--------------------

-As a user, I want to know the past 10 years average resale flat price | feature that display a line graph that enable user to review past 10 years average resale flat price
+As a user, I want to know the past 10 years average resale flat price | feature that display a line graph that enable user to review past 10 years average resale flat price.
 As a user, I want to see the average reslae flat price by town region so that I can compare price between different town that is with in the same region | feature that will sort towns by region and only display the average resale flat price line graph by region when a particular region is selected.
 As a user, I want to see the price of different flat type in particular town | feature that will display line graph of different flat types of the average resale flat pricing in a particular town.

 ### **Scope**